biserasavoska/savionray-content-lab/README.md

 # SavionRay Content Lab

-A comprehensive content management platform for agencies and clients.
+A comprehensive content management platform for agencies and organizations.

+## 🏢 **Terminology Clarification**

+**Important**: In this codebase, we use the following terminology consistently:
+- **"Organization"** = **"Client"** - Each organization in the system represents a client company
+- **"Agency"** = The team managing multiple organizations/clients
+- **"Users"** = People within organizations (admins, creatives, clients)

+When we refer to "clients" in UI text or documentation, we mean "organizations" in the backend models.

 ## Features